fabio914/watchRayTracer/README.md

 A simple ray tracer for iOS 9.0 and watchOS 2.0 written in Objetive-C.

 ## Why?
 I wanted to be the first one to run a ray tracer on a watch.
-It works, however it may take a while to render a single frame on the Apple Watch (try undefining "ANTIALIASING" to make it run faster).
+It works, however it may take a while to render a single frame on the Apple Watch.

 ## Example
 ### Creating a scene